 A modern Don Quixote in second-hand chain mail - bought on Vinted, of course.
 Thomas Plantenga has no intention of playing the moral crusader, but he does feel a strong sense of responsibility for ensuring that in a hundred years' time the world is still a great place.
 Universities - especially universities of technology - have a fundamental role to play in this respect, so Plantenga believes.
 By way of the knowledge they generate and, in particular, the engineers they produce.
 'We carry the responsibility for improving the world and society.
 This is both important and useful, I feel.
 I get shots of energy and happiness when I know that what I am doing is useful, that it makes things a little better.'

 His career at Vinted amply provides this feeling of happiness since this is somewhere that sustainability is highly prized.
 This is reflected in the slogan of the successful startup: Make second-hand the first choice worldwide.
 'The fashion industry creates a massive amount of pollution.
 If we can make it circular by selling clothes we no longer wear, the impact will be immense.'
 When he joined Vinted in 2016 he wanted to prove himself.
 'Show that I could get a rapidly growing company back on the rails.
 But there comes a point when you have earned so much that you are no longer doing it for the money.
 Then other elements become the reason why you are working late into the night.
 Within our team we believe that in ten years' time people will find it incomprehensible that there was a world in which you bought all your clothes new.
 That's why I have no trouble at all sacrificing another weekend for the greater good.'

-technica engineering, the you also have to take responsibility technic the work I produced to graduate from Fluid Dynamics & Soft Tissue Mechanics was certainly decent, but I wasn't the ting, the department's next high flyer.
+'If you choo engineering, th you also have ded to take a year off and spend it surfing.
+I was an enthusiastic take responsibility technic The work I produced to graduate from Fluid Dynamics & Soft Tissue Mechanics was certainly decent, but I wasn't the department's next high flyer.
 I wanted to make myself useful and bring about a change for the better.
 My future didn't lie in science, but neither did it lie with a Shell, for example.
-I decided to take a year off and spend it surfing.
-I was an enthusiastic surfer, was even keen to perhaps turn professional.'
+I decisurfer, was even keen to perhaps turn professional.'